Coalición Floresta Logo Coalición Floresta Search Buscar

 Articles

-in the entirety of the text - Complete Text of Norm 013 Guidelines for the Official Recognition of Biological Corridors in Costa Rica Complete Text record: 114616 NATIONAL SYSTEM OF CONSERVATION AREAS NATIONAL SYSTEM OF CONSERVATION AREAS EXECUTIVE SECRETARIAT R-SINAC-CONAC-013-2009.-National System of Conservation Areas, at seven hours twenty minutes on the eighteenth day of March, two thousand nine.
+in the entirety of the text - Full Text of Standard 013 Guidelines for the Official Recognition of Biological Corridors in Costa Rica Full Text record: 114616 NATIONAL SYSTEM OF CONSERVATION AREAS NATIONAL SYSTEM OF CONSERVATION AREAS EXECUTIVE SECRETARIAT R-SINAC-CONAC-013-2009.-National System of Conservation Areas, at seven hours twenty minutes on the eighteenth day of March, two thousand nine.

-I.-That the "Program for the Consolidation of the Mesoamerican Biological Corridor" upon its conclusion, has developed and consolidated a Strategic and Implementation Plan by the Governments, for the long-term consolidation of the Mesoamerican Biological Corridor, both at the regional level and for each of the countries of the region.
-This in turn, suggested to each Ministry of Environment, the preparation of a proposal for a National Biological Corridor Program.
+I.That the Project "Program for the Consolidation of the Mesoamerican Biological Corridor" upon its conclusion, has developed and consolidated a Strategic and Implementation Plan by the Governments, for the long-term consolidation of the Mesoamerican Biological Corridor, both at the regional level and for each of the countries in the region.
+This, in turn, suggested to each Ministry of Environment the elaboration of a proposal for a National Biological Corridor Program.

-II.-That by means of Decreto Ejecutivo Nº 33106-MINAE, published in La Gaceta Nº 103, of the 30th day of May, 2006, the National Program of Biological Corridors: a Biodiversity Conservation Strategy is created; which shall have a long-term Strategic Plan.
-It shall be implemented through the National System of Conservation Areas (SINAC), which must provide sustainability to the Program, including its actions in its action plans and in its functional, administrative, and financial structure.
+II.That through Executive Decree No. 33106-MINAE, published in La Gaceta No. 103, on the 30th day of May 2006, the National Program of Biological Corridors: a Strategy for the Conservation of Biodiversity is created; which will have a long-term Strategic Plan.
+It will be implemented through the National System of Conservation Areas (SINAC), which must grant sustainability to the Program, including its actions in its action plans and in its functional, administrative, and financial structure.

-III.-That by means of Decreto Ejecutivo Nº 34433-MINAE, published in La Gaceta Nº 68, of the 8th day of April, 2008, it is established in Article 3, subsection b), the definition of biological corridor officially for the first time for Costa Rica.
+III.That through Executive Decree No. 34433-MINAE, published in La Gaceta No. 68, on the 8th day of April 2008, the definition of a biological corridor is officially established for the first time for Costa Rica in Article 3, subsection b).

-IV.-That Article 22 of the Biodiversity Law No. 7788, published in La Gaceta Nº 101, of May 27, 1998 establishes the National System of Conservation Areas, as a deconcentrated and participatory institution, with instrumental legal personality, that integrates the competencies in forestry matters, wildlife, and protected wild areas, protection and conservation of the use of watersheds and water systems, of the Ministry of Environment and Energy (MINAE)(*), with the purpose of dictating policies, planning, and executing processes aimed at achieving sustainability in the management of the natural resources of Costa Rica.
+IV.That Article 22 of the Biodiversity Law No. 7788, published in La Gaceta No. 101, on the 27th of May 1998, establishes the National System of Conservation Areas as a deconcentrated and participatory institution, with instrumental legal personality, which integrates the competencies in forestry matters, wildlife and protected wild areas, protection and conservation of the use of watersheds and water systems, of the Ministry of Environment and Energy (MINAE)(*), in order to dictate policies, plan and execute processes aimed at achieving sustainability in the management of the natural resources of Costa Rica.

 Considering: